Megumi Yokoyama (actress): Biography

 In 1995, Yokoyama married advert narrator Yasuki Okawa, but due to her popularity in Shinju Fujin she became busy and they divorced in December 2002 due to married couplings.
 In May 2006, she later married American Express Vice President Mamoru Ninobu.

 In September 2008, Yokoyama moved to Oscar Promotion from Knockout.

+In July 2021, Yokoyama moved to Production Ogi from Oscar Promotion.

 It was undisputed that she was a heavy drinker.
 Yokoyama dislikes narcissists.
 She especially "hated" men who are muscular and drunk on their bodies, she had said in a variety show.

 Her brother is former professional boxer Tomohiko Yokoyama.